 How has it impacted the real estate business?
 What effect did it have on the evolution of sales and marketing in real estate teams?

-The technological evolution in real estate has also changed the perspective of buyers and sellers in the industry.
+The technological advancements and innovation in real estate have also changed the perspective of buyers and sellers in the industry.
 It is now so intricately tied to our daily lives that we don't realize how we have been instrumental in aiding these changes in real estate businesses.

-The evolution of real estate technology has changed the way realtors approach the sales process.
+The evolution has changed the way realtors approach the sales process.

 The third wave of the real estate tech evolution has introduced the industry to productivity tools and analytics that focus on agents, who are instrumental in making the sales process a quality experience for the consumers.